 You’re passionate about optimizing processes and achieving company goals.
-Businesses know they can count on you to manage spending, increase sales, and more while on the job.
+Businesses know they can count on you to manage expense reports and income statements, use your sales skills to increase profits, and much more while on the job.

-Have you optimized your cover letter to accompany your stellar business resume for the competitive business space?
+But are you capable of writing a great cover letter to accompany your stellar business resume for the competitive business space?

-While you may be a business expert, creating a great cover letter can seem much more challenging.
-That’s why we’ve put together some effective business cover letter examples that will land you the job in 2023.
+While you may be a business expert, creating a cover letter can be challenging.
+That’s why we’ve compiled some effective business cover letter examples that will land you the job in 2024.

 Why this cover letter works